Engineering College Leadership

 316 Gates Hall

-Éva Tardos received her Dipl.Math. in 1981 , and her Ph.D.
-1984, from Eötvös University , Budapest, Hungary .
+Éva Tardos received her Dipl.Math. in 1981, and her Ph.D.
+1984, from Eötvös University, Budapest, Hungary.
 She joined Cornell in 1989, and was Chair of the Department of Computer Science 2006-2010.
-She has been elected to the National Academy of Engineering, National Academy of Sciences, and the American Academy of Arts and Sciences, is an external member of the Hungarian Academy of Sciences, and is the recipient of a number of fellowships and awards including the the IEEE John von Neumann Medal, Packard Fellowship, the Gödel Prize, Dantzig Prize, and the Fulkerson Prize.
+She has been elected to the National Academy of Engineering, National Academy of Sciences, and the American Academy of Arts and Sciences, is an external member of the Hungarian Academy of Sciences,and is the recipient of a number of fellowships and awards including the IEEE John von Neumann Medal, Packard Fellowship, the Gödel Prize, Dantzig Prize, and the Fulkerson Prize.
 She was editor editor-in-Chief of SIAM Journal of Computing 2004-2009, and is currently editor-in-Chief of the Journal of the ACM, and editor of some other journals including the Theory of Computing, and Combinatorica.

-Director and Professor, School of Applied and Engineering Physics
+Director and IBM Professor of Engineering, School of Applied and Engineering Physics

 276 Clark Hall